-All members of our staff have signed a Pledge of Confidentiality - a serious undertaking that obliges all employees to maintain strict confidentiality of any information pertaining to children, parents/guardians, staff, and all other matters relating to the affairs and activities of Kids Clubs.
-Please do not ask the staff to compromise their employment by asking questions about children other than your own or for personal information concerning current or former staff members.
-If you have concerns or questions regarding DCC policies, staff, etc., please address them to the Director.
+All members of our staff have signed a Pledge of Confidentiality - a serious undertaking that obliges all employees to maintain strict confidentiality of any information pertaining to children, parents/guardians, staff, and all other matters relating to the affairs and activities of DTMS.
+Please do not ask the staff to compromise their employment by asking questions about children other than your own or asking for personal information concerning current or former staff members.
+It is important to recognize that even a seemingly innocuous infraction of this pledge can have severe consequences.
+It could be considered professional misconduct and result in disciplinary action.
+If you have concerns or questions regarding DTMS/DCC policies, staff, etc., please address them to the Manager or Director.

 We strongly discourage private babysitting arrangements between staff and families.
 This is not part of our service, and we assume no responsibility for any loss, cost, damage or injury to persons or property that may occur as a result of this arrangement.
+If other arrangements cannot be made, you will be asked to sign a Babysitting Declaration form.
+Please save phone calls unrelated to school business for after-school hours.

 Collection, use, storage, and disposal of personal information comply with current legislation.
 A detailed privacy policy is posted in the Centre.
-When required by law, there may be instances when staff is required to share information without parental permission (i.e.; duty to report suspected child abuse).
+When required by law, there may be instances when a staff is required to share information without parent/guardian permission (i.e., duty to report suspected child abuse).
 In other cases, it is the right of the parent/guardian to determine what information can be shared and with whom.
 Informed Consent ensures that the parent/guardian signs a release allowing any specific information to be shared with appropriate professionals.

-Parent Participation
+Parent/Guardian Participation

 Collaboration between our Kids Club and your home is truly important to us.
-We can provide educational expertise, objectivity, years of experience and other elements that are useful and unique to your child's education.
-But you, by virtue of being a parent, add knowledge about your child that can only be acquired through the intimacy, love and caring that exists in your family environment.
+We can provide educational expertise, objectivity, years of experience, and other elements that are useful and unique to your child's education.
+But you, by virtue of being a parent/guardian, add knowledge about your child(ren) that can only be acquired through the intimacy, love and caring that exists in your family environment.

-We are committed to a philosophy of parent involvement.
-Parents need to have the opportunity to participate in both their child's program and in the policies and procedures of Kids Club.
+We are committed to a philosophy of parent/guardian involvement.
+Parents/guardians need to have the opportunity to participate in both their child(ren)'s program and in the policies and procedures of Kids Club.
 Staff need and want input and help.